 How Akira Kurosawa Framed Rashomon

-This video essay looks at how Kurosawa chose to frame the scenes in his film film Rashomon, and explores the meaning of those decisions.
+This video essay looks at how Kurosawa chose to frame the scenes in his film Rashomon, and explores the meanings conveyed by those decisions.

 The video is by Mr Nerdista and can be found on YouTube.

 Kurosawa and Rashomon

 This university lecture from MIT looks at Kurosawa’s Rashomon in the context of its place between modernism and traditional arts.
 It also looks at the film’s structure and style.

 The lecture is given by MIT professor David Thorburn and can be found on YouTube.